Dragon's Breath (dessert)

-Dragon's Breath is a frozen dessert made from cereal dipped in liquid nitrogen.
+The dragon's Breath is a frozen dessert made from cereal dipped in liquid nitrogen.
 When placed in the eater's mouth, it produces vapors which comes out of the nose and mouth, giving the dessert its name.

 Description

 Dragon's Breath is made using colorful cereal balls described as having a flavor similar to Froot Loops.
 The cereal is dipped in liquid nitrogen and served in a cup.
 The eater uses a stick to skewer the balls.
 Once in the eater's mouth, the cold of the liquid nitrogen combines with the warmth of the mouth to release visible vapors out of the nose and mouth.